FREDVUNI/ci-excel-importer/readme.rst

 Acknowledgments
 ===============

-We would like to thank the CodeIgniter community and contributors for their valuable work.
+I would like to thank the CodeIgniter community and contributors for their valuable work.
 Special thanks to Bootstrap for providing a fantastic UI framework.

 .. _Composer: https://getcomposer.org/
 .. _MIT License: https://github.com/FREDVUNI/absoft/blob/main/LICENSE

 ---

-Feel free to modify and expand the sections above as needed, incorporating login functionality and updating the user interface using Bootstrap.
-Make sure to provide clear instructions for any specific features or customizations in your CodeIgniter app.
-Happy coding!